Understanding The World Today. The Brisker Rov zt”l said about his father Rav Chaim zt”l that his father could tell what will be in 20

 · Etrog – a fruit which is similar to a lemon and is also referred to as a citron.
 It is characterized to have both good smell and desirable taste.
 It symbolizes those who lack good deeds and belief in Torah.

 · Lulav – a dried branch of a palm tree that symbolizes a person with knowledge but refused to do good deeds.
-Take note that this plant is the largest among the four species and it is essential to purchase a fresh lulav every year.
+Take note that this plant is the largest among the four species and it is essential to purchasing a fresh lulav every year.
 This plant, on the other hand, has a good taste but has no smell.

 · Aravah – branches with leaves that come from the willow tree.
 This plant has neither smell nor taste and signifies those who lack belief on Torah and don’t possess good deeds.